dewan-ahmed/Tekton101/2 - Why going Kubernetes-native for CICD.md

 3. **Self-healing**: While Jenkins can implement _retry_ logic for its failed stages, it is limited to scope and number.
 Kubernetes (OpenShift, in this case), as a software, has self-healing baked in.
 This means all the resources run as pods and if one goes down, the platform automatically brings another up to continue the task.

-4. **Pre-container**: Although Jenkins uses a number of plugins to provide cloud-native capabilities, the fact that you need a [plug-in to build for a Docker environment](https://wiki.jenkins-ci.org/display/JENKINS/Docker+build+step+plugin) — which is a pretty common use case these days — you need a plugin
+4. **Pre-container**: Although Jenkins uses a number of plugins to provide cloud-native capabilities, the fact that you need a [plug-in to build for a Docker environment](https://wiki.jenkins-ci.org/display/JENKINS/Docker+build+step+plugin) is problematic.
+This is because traditional CI/CD servers like Jenkins is pre-container era and the design is a monolith which does not play well with Kubernetes platform.
+On the contrary, OpenShift Pipelines, Jenkins X etc are developed for Kubernetes and they run on Kubernetes.

-**Work-in-progress**
+Now that you understand the benefits of Kubernetes-native CI/CD server, you might want to try one yourself.
+[Try out this demo](https://github.com/dewan-ahmed/Tekton101/blob/master/3%20-%20Tekton%20CI%20Demo.md) to build a CI pipeline from GitHub to Docker image registry.